MaroofP/RemoteBell/README.md

 # RemoteBell
-An Android application to remotely activate a Bell on the same (router) network.
+A Simple Android application to activate an Alarm/Bell on the same network.

 By Maroof Ur Rahman Pasha